-Similar to online newsletters, which offer insights regarding products and services, e-commerce businesses can readily publicize their brands by publishing catalogs and sending direct promotional mail.
-Catalogs that are mailed directly to consumers are capable of achieving response rates of around 4.4%, compared to 0.12% associated with online newsletters and other emails.
-Printed catalogs are tried and tested marketing strategies that can eventually help customers spend their money on e-commerce brands.
+Similar to online newsletters, which offer insights regarding products and services, your e-commerce business can readily publicize its brands by publishing catalogs and sending direct promotional mail.
+Catalogs that are mailed directly to consumers are capable of achieving response rates of around 4.4%, whereas rates of only 0.12% are associated with online newsletters and other emails.
+Consequently, printed catalogs are tried and tested marketing strategies that can eventually help customers spend their money on your e-commerce brand.

 Quick response codes

-There are times when having QR codes at select places helps the business cling on to the potential customers.
-Often times, the best marketing tactics are carved out of a productive union of offline and online strategies.
+There are times when having QR codes at select places will help your business cling to potential customers.
+Oftentimes, the best marketing tactics are carved out of a productive union of offline and online strategies.
 This is where quick response codes come into play.
-They can be meticulously paired with physical flyers, business cards, and direct mail, among others.
-This is why companies must take advantage of QR codes in order to popularize their brand, even across offline channels.
+They can be meticulously paired with physical flyers, business cards and direct mail.
+This is why your company must take advantage of QR codes to popularize your brand, even across offline channels.
 This strategy eventually makes way for immersive experiences.

 Aligning marketing metrics

 The most important consideration while pairing offline marketing strategies with online endeavors is to align the aspects for a more holistic experience.
-First, one must look to create customized landing pages which can close the deal for a user who has come across the website after looking at an offline ad or quick response code.
+First, create custom landing pages that can close the deal for a user who has come across your website after looking at an offline ad or scanning a quick response code.

-Online businesses should also make use of shortened URLs.
-There are times when an individual looking at an offline marketing entity will immediately want to visit the brand's website, and a handy and shortened link can make a lot of difference.
+Your online business should also make use of shortened URLs.
+There are times when an individual looking at an offline marketing entity will want to visit the brand’s website, and a memorable link can make a huge difference.

-Finally, having printed discount codes on flyers and other ads can help e-commerce businesses by redirecting a lot of their offline crowd to their online store.
-This tactic also allows them to keep a track of the codes used and deals closed.
+Finally, printed discount codes on flyers and other ads can help by redirecting a lot of your offline crowd to your online store.
+This tactic also allows you to keep track of the codes used and deals closed.

-For an e-commerce business to survive it is necessary to strike the perfect balance between online intuition and offline moves.
-What needs to be understood is that individuals still prefer and value personalized experiences, regardless of the medium, and having a credible offline targeting strategy can certainly help instill consumer faith in an organization.
-In the end, it is a multifaceted marketing plan that works, regardless of the product one is selling.
+For your e-commerce business to survive, you need to strike the perfect balance between online intuition and offline moves.
+Consumers still prefer and value personalized experiences, regardless of the medium, and a credible offline targeting strategy can certainly help instill patrons’ faith in your organization.
+In the end, it is a multifaceted marketing plan that works – regardless of the product or service you’re selling.